Comparison

 The 5-year math

 Take a small business looking at a basic multi-page site.
-Squarespace's Business plan runs $23/month — that's $1,380 over 5 years.
-Wix's Business plan is $27/month — $1,620 over 5 years.
+Squarespace's Core plan runs $23/month as of mid-2026 — that's $1,380 over 5 years.
+Wix's Core plan is $29/month as of mid-2026 — $1,740 over 5 years.
 Neither includes what a typical hand-coded build costs upfront, and the monthly clock never stops.
+And those are entry-level plans: need ecommerce, abandoned cart, or advanced shipping?
+Wix Business runs $39/mo — $2,340 over five years.
+Squarespace Advanced hits $99/mo — $5,940 over five years.
+Wix Business Elite runs $159/mo — $9,540 over five years, still paying every single month with zero equity to show for it.

 Still not sure which side of this you're on?